isomerpages/moe-southviewpri/_info-hub/School Related Services/Student Care Centre (Singapore EduSmart Learning Hub).md

 </p>
 <p><u>EduSmart Student Care - Registration of Interest</u>
 <br>
+<br>If you would like your child to be considered should a vacancy arise,
+please register your interest via the link below by 20 September 2026.
+EduSmart Student Care will contact you if an opening becomes available.
-<br>Please find the EduSmart Student Care 2027 Registration of Interest (ROI)
-link as requested:
+Please find the EduSmart Student Care 2027 Registration of Interest (ROI) link as requested:
 <br>
 <br><a href="https://forms.gle/2eEwxYSRoRDSnTP88" rel="noopener noreferrer nofollow" target="_blank">https://forms.gle/2eEwxYSRoRDSnTP88</a>